MossTeK/AHK-Convertify/README.md

 Fixed a bug where you could start converting files before you selected files to convert

+All bugs from 1.4 that were fixed:

+Spawning the process for Convertify.exe would sometimes randomly fail

+In specific circumstances it was possible to create an infinite load loop.

+Fixed outputting of files with manual mode ignoring the user selection

+Fixed outputting of files with manual mode creating empty files

+Fixed outputting of files with manual mode just doing nothing

 # Known Bugs

-There is a nasty race condition with folder select that if you output to the same directory as the source files,

-and had too many files in there or a slow enough PC, the loop would see new conversions and re-convert them endlessly.
+There is a nasty race condition with folder select that if you output to the same directory as the source files, and had too many files in there or a slow enough PC, the loop would see new conversions and re-convert them endlessly.

-Solution: Don't output files to the same directory as the source files :) (working on a fix but it wont be ready this ver)
+Solution: Don't output files to the same directory as the source files :)